YousefKad/yousef-kaddoura.github.io/_pages/about.md

   - /about.html
 ---

-I am joining [Örebro Universitet](https://www.oru.se/) as an assistant professor.
+I am joining [Örebro Universitet](https://www.oru.se/) as an Assistant Professor.
 Prior to this appoitment, I held a temporary Assistant Professor position at the [University of Liverpool Management School](https://www.liverpool.ac.uk/management/).
 I am also affiliated with [Lund University School of Economics and Management](https://www.lusem.lu.se/).

 I earned my Ph.D. from [Lund University](https://www.lu.se/) in 2024.
 Additionally, I hold an M.Sc. in Economics and an M.Sc. in Finance from [Lund University](https://www.lu.se/).